EnigmaCurry/d.rymcg.tech/websocketd/README.md

 Press the checkmark button to connect to the server.
 The default server is just a counting app that will count to 10.

+To implement your own websocket application, copy this entire directory and modify `Dockerfile` appropriately.